matthewhall78/hello-world/resume.md

 	* Built a product roadmap and release roadmap for the completion of a Low Carbon Fuel Credit Trading system
 	* Produced the [TFRS task board](https://trello.com/tfrs1) for planning, review and backlog refinement
 	* Organized Documentation on the [tfrs github wiki](https://github.com/bcgov/tfrs/wiki/)
-	* Facilitated planning, review and retrospective meetings adhering to Scrum values, principles and practices:
+	* Facilitated planning, review and retrospective meetings adhering to Scrum values, principles and practices
-		- User stories are focused on a feature, assigned story points and split to an appropriate size
-		- Stories have automated tests written (Test Driven Development and Functional Testing)
-		- Code changes link to user stories https://github.com/bcgov/tfrs/releases
-		- Definition of done and acceptance criteria are written and understood by the Product Owner
-		- Challenge the team to deliver high quality working software to users each week
-		- Encourage the team to collaborate with each other daily on achieving the sprint goal
-- Agile training and Lego4Scrum  (2016 to present)
+- Agile training and Lego4Scrum  (Oct 2016 to Sep 2020)
-	* Facilitated 23 Lego4Scrum workshops (reaching over 350 individuals)
+	* Facilitated dozens of Lego4Scrum workshops (reaching hundreds of individuals)
 	* Collaborated with the BC Developer's Exchange in the development of training curriculum for new agile teams
 	* Created an orientation package to assist new agile teams https://github.com/bcgov/agile-sdlc/wiki
-- Scrum Master Guild  (2017 to present)
+- Scrum Master Guild  (Jan 2017 to Oct 2019)
 	* I reached out to all Scrum Master across government and extended an invite to form a Guild
 	* I facilitate guild meetings and collaboratively create agendas

 ## Business Portfolio Manager, Business Analyst and Project Manager:
 ### Corporate Services for Natural Resources, Information Mgmt Branch – Apr 2007 to Jul 2017

 - Knowledge and experience with change management processes and project management methodologies (8 yrs)
-	* Lead Business Portfolio Manager
-	  on the Mines & Mineral Resources Automation & System Integration (MMRASI) project (Jan 2014 to Present)
-	* Lead Project Manager for a Database and Spatial Technology Upgrade Project in which I lead the coordination efforts between the impacted application
-	* Since Apr 2007 I have used change management process and project management methodologies to coordinate the delivery of software releases in my assigned portfolio within the IMB
-	* I have taken three Project Management courses (PM 11, PM 200 & PM 250)
 - Experience providing business analysis for key front line systems with complex interactive business processes and multi-ministry impacts: (8 yrs)
-	* Mines & Mineral Resources Automation & System Integration, Oct 2012 to Present
-		- Lead the development of the 2012 Mines Business Case Submission
-		- Gathered information from the Mines business area and developed requirements for the Transformation Request for RFP  ITP-011
-		- Lead the RFP Evaluation Process in coordination with the Procurement Office
-		- Worked collaboratively with the PM to produce the analysis of the current state and a prioritized roadmap of MMRASI transformation projects
-		- Lead BPM for the Coal Titles Sub project of MMRASI to replace the MiDA Mainframe system and linkage to NRPP common components
 - Responsible for leading information system's planning with business areas (4 yrs)
-	* Completed Assessments of the current state of the business and its supporting systems
-	* Collaboratively developed business cases for the application vision
-	* Reviewed with Executive the technical health and business value of their systems
-	* Forecasted requests for capital and operational funding to support the future state
 - Experience in procurement, contract & budget management: (April 2007 - Present, 8 yrs)
-	* Planning, writing and evaluating procurement documents, including RFPs
-	* Preparing quarterly and annual budget forecasts for Executive
-	* Review contract performance, estimates and invoices
 - Experience providing business analysis on high risk projects, including management of financial and human resources: (8 years)
-	* Qualified Receiver with financial responsibility for 4 vendor contracts totalling over $1,000,000 annually
-	* Recently completed a high risk Database and Spatial Technology Upgrade project which had many dependencies and financial considerations - Oct 2014 to Feb 2015
-		- Lead for all Project Management and Business Analysis work.
-		  This project completed on time and required coordination with multiple ministries, and BPMs for the applications they support
-		- Managed communications across multiple Ministries for all affected systems
-		- Communication about project priority was shared with Executive in order to ensure that we had secure resourcing in order to complete on time
-- Experience managing a team of professionals: (April 2012 to Present, 3 yrs)
+- Experience managing a team of professionals: (April 2012 to Oct 2016)
-	* Providing backup supervision of staff in the work section including:
-		- Mentoring 1 staff member on all HR related matters, with understanding of the Collective Agreement (3 years)
-		- Coaching 1 staff member in career planning, resume planning, and approaches to handle workplace concerns, as well as sensitive personal issues (3 years)
-	* Directing the work of contractor teams for the MMRASI capital project (Dec 2013 to present)
-	* Supervising contractor teams to support the maintenance of software (since April 2007)
-		- Setting performance expectations and monitoring the performance
-		- Providing timely, direct feedback as recognition for work that exceeds the standards, or by resolving issues with poor performance
-		- Facilitating all forms communication and conflict resolution between business areas, technical teams and the software maintenance vendor
-- Knowledge of the installation, configuration, maintenance and problem resolution of hardware, software, operating systems and network components: (10 yrs); and Knowledge of application design and development life cycle; enterprise business architecture and all aspects of IT security: (8 yrs)
+- Knowledge of the installation, configuration, maintenance and problem resolution of hardware, software, operating systems and network components: (10 yrs)
-	* Utilize the Software Development Life Cycle for the support and maintenance of line of business systems and supporting hardware
-	* Completed Security Threat and Risk Assessments and Privacy Impact Assessments
-	* Experience working with Archimate and Business Process Modelling Notation version 2 (BPMN 2), using the software Enterprise Architect for the documentation of business processes
-	* I have complete courses in the following areas:
-		- TOGAF Learning Sessions (in progress)
-		- Oracle Business Process Modeling
-		- object orientated software design,
-		- business process modelling notation,
-		- user experience design processes,
-		- relational database modelling,
-		- requirements specification development,
-		- software architecture
-		- information security and privacy
+- Knowledge of application design and development life cycle, enterprise business architecture, privacy and security: (8 yrs)

-- Has demonstrated leadership and innovation by the following workplace contributions
+- Demonstrated leadership and innovation by volunteering to participate on Employee Advisory Committees and Communities of Practice
-	* Participant in a year-long Employee Advisory Committee chaired by the Assistant Deputy Minister for Corporate Services for the Natural Resources (CSNR)
-	* Developed a new template for a streamlined Request for Proposal for IM/IT Contracts
-	* Collaborated with a small team to develop the CSNR best practices and governance documents for the use of SharePoint 2010
-	* Being on an Innovation Champion team under the direction of the Assistant Deputy Minister's Committee on Technology and Transformation
-	* Co-Chair for the Web Media Community of Practice
-	* Community of Practice Chair for lightweight software development using MS Access
-	* Developed best practices for conducting online surveys and related privacy guidelines
-	* Participant in a TOGAF community of practice

 ### Ministry of Labour & Citizen Services, OCIO – Oct 2008 to Feb 2009